-Getting and keeping the social license to operate is also an underestimated and under-priced risk.
-The costs for communities are often even higher and more serious.
-Land-consuming industries (such as mining, agribusiness, oil, gas and coal and dam construction) remained deadliest for human rights defenders in 2018 according to the UN Special Rapporteur on the Situation of Human Rights Defenders.
-The UN Office of the High Commissioner for Human Rights (2018) has cautioned that without explicitly and systematically acknowledging and addressing the sustainability and human rights gap in infrastructure as a facilitator for SDGs will not be realised, and at worst - infrastructure development will actually undermine the SDGs.
+Getting and keeping the social license to operate is also an underestimated and under-priced risk.23 The costs for communities are often even higher and more serious.
+Land-consuming industries (such as mining, agribusiness, oil, gas and coal and dam construction) remained deadliest for human rights defenders in 2018 according to the UN Special Rapporteur on the Situation of Human Rights Defenders.24 The UN Office of the High Commissioner for Human Rights (2018) has cautioned that without explicitly and systematically acknowledging and addressing the sustainability and human rights gap in infrastructure policy frameworks and practices, at best - the enormous potential of infrastructure as a facilitator for SDGs will not be realised, and at worst - infrastructure development will actually undermine the SDGs.